Posted on: July 23, 2020

 DOs and DON’Ts of Legendary Letters of Recommendation

 This year, your teachers were able to see your academic habits, strengths, and challenges under extreme duress.
 Whether you loved virtual learning or learned virtually nothing, your teacher was there!
 This year’s letters will have particular impact in helping colleges interpret your transcript and understand your academic journey.
-So think hard: which teachers really saw how you handled whatever came your way last spring?
+So think hard: which teachers really saw how you handled whatever came your way during COVID?

 DON’T ask 10 teachers to write for you.
 Letters of recommendation are about quality over quantity.
 Truly.
 College admissions officers have thousands of pages of text to read every season, so they do not want to get bogged down in too many letters.
 Typically, you will have one letter from your school counselor and two letters from teachers.
 If you have an especially compelling story outside of those folks — perhaps you’ve been a competitive dancer since age 3 or you’ve earned your Eagle Scout designation — it might make sense to add one additional letter.